iBridges-for-iRODS/iBridges/docs/source/cli.rst

 Downloading data
 ----------------

-The basic command to download a data object or collection is `ibridges download`:
+The basic command to download a data object or collection is :code:`ibridges download`:

 .. code:: shell